Blueberry Crumble Pie

 Notes

-1. Make Ahead / Freezing Instructions: A couple ways to make ahead of time!
-Make 1 day in advance—after it cools, cover tightly and keep in the refrigerator.
-Bring to room temperature, if desired, before serving.
+1. Make Ahead & Freezing Instructions: There are a couple ways to make ahead of time!
+Make 1 day in advance: After the baked pie cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie also freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
-Prepared filling can also be frozen up to 3 months, thaw overnight in the refrigerator before using.
+Note that the topping will taste a bit mushy after freezing/thawing.
+Prepared filling can also be frozen for up to 3 months; thaw overnight in the refrigerator before using.

-3. Remaining Pie Dough: You can freeze the 2nd pie dough for up to 3 months.
+3. Remaining Pie Dough: You can freeze the second half of the pie dough for up to 3 months.
 Thaw overnight in the refrigerator before using.

 4. Blueberries: I strongly suggest using fresh blueberries, not frozen.
 The pie will be quite soupy if using frozen.
 If you decide to use frozen, do not thaw first.
 The pie will take several more minutes in the oven due to the increased liquid.
 Again, I highly encourage fresh.